Our Vision and Goals

 Get involved

-If these goals resonate with you, we invite you to join the conversation, attend an event, or contact us about working together.
+If these goals resonate with you, we invite you to join the conversation, attend an event, volunteer, partner with us, or support DarkSky Vermont with a donation.